Data

 Delete attribute #

-Deletes the given attribute from all products.
+Deletes the given attribute from all products, or specific ones based on an if statement.

 Update attribute #